ac-dls/Switch_MEMS/README.md

 python Render3D_MS.py        # 3D render (needs pyglet<2; see script header)
 ```

 Each script writes GDS to an `output/` folder next to it.
-For live viewing in
-KLayout: install the **klive** package (KLayout → Tools → Manage Packages →
-search "klive"), keep KLayout open, and each script will auto-display its
-result there.

-## Known simplifications
+## Known simplifications I implemented for "getting the design done"

 - Dimensions are placeholders sized to fit, not DRC-derived from a real
   foundry rule deck.
-- Waveguides are simple full-etch strips — the shallow-etch (rib/slab) mask
+- Waveguides are simple full-etch strips (the shallow-etch (rib/slab) mask
-  exists in the layer map but isn't used in any waveguide geometry.
+  exists in the layer map but isn't used in any waveguide geometry).
 - No insulator/via mask is modeled between the two metal layers — they're
-  drawn as directly overlapping where a contact is intended.
+  drawn as directly overlapping where a contact is needed.
-- The addressing scheme above is a design description, not simulated drive
+- Again, the addressing scheme above is a design description, not simulated drive
   electronics.
-- 3D renders use a visualization-only z-exaggeration (the real actuation
+- Since 3D renders use a visualization-only z-exaggeration (the real actuation
-  deflection is 1 µm — invisible at this device's lateral scale); the
+  deflection is 1 µm (invisible at this device's lateral scale); the
-  underlying `LayerStack_ms.py` itself is never altered.
+  underlying `LayerStack_ms.py` itself is never altered).

+  I will update this whenever I get the chance to run a few simulations on COMSOL.

+  Done, dude.